GoBlog

 Career Choices – Following Interests vs Following Others

-Our first entry into this topic will be on Career choices – Following Interests vs Following Others.
-So many times the external influences of others can creep into our brain and make us second guess ourselves or change what we are thinking altogether.
-In certain situations, this is actually preferable (think touching a hot stove).
-Therefore, it’s human nature that what people say impacts how we think.
-However, like most evolutionary properties of humans, there are downsides.
+For many students, career choices can be just as overwhelming as major and college choices.
+In the midst of pressure and confusion, the external influences of others can creep into our brain and make us second guess ourselves or change what we are thinking altogether.
+It’s human nature that what people say impacts how we think.
+However, there are downsides.

 When it comes to career choices, this phenomenon happens all the time.
 Your parents are doctors, so they want you to be a doctor.
 Your cousin is a successful programmer, so now your dad says you should be one, too.
-Let’s face it: living up to someone else is not only hard, it’s often ingenuine.
-Most importantly, it usually hurts your chances of getting accepted to the best colleges.
+Let’s face it: living up to someone else’s dream is not only hard; it’s also insincere.
+And believe it or not, following the path someone else has laid out for you usually hurts your chances of getting accepted to the best colleges.

 Poor Application Essays